-Yes, Christmas is still some way away, but if you’re anything like I was, you’re already panicking about what people will think about your appearance when the holiday rolls around.
+Christmas is still a few weeks away, but if you’re anything like I was, you’re probably already panicking about what people will think about your appearance when the holiday rolls around.
 When I was still stuck in diet culture, around now was the time I’d be going on a diet so I could ‘look my best’ by Christmas.
-True, many of us won’t be seeing extended family and friends this year and there probably won’t be any office parties – perhaps celebrations will be over Zoom instead 😫… so maybe this isn’t a concern for you.

 Whatever your plans for the holiday season, If the ‘lose weight before Christmas’ bug has got a hold on you, because you think that’s what’s needed to ‘look your best’ then I have 3 thoughts to share with you today:).